anira-project/anira/docs/sphinx/usage.rst

        state, the instance ceiling and the anchor tensor the host geometry refers to.
 Travels with the model; its file form is the model file.
    * - ``anira::TensorSpec``
-     - One tensor of the model: data type, role, tagged axes, the window and context a streamed tensor is consumed with, the output latency.
+     - One tensor of the model: data type, role, tagged axes, the window and overlap a streamed tensor is consumed with, the output latency.
    * - ``anira::ContractHandle`` (``anira::Hard`` / ``anira::Async``)
      - How the model runs: **Hard** for a real-time stream (block range and rate, budget,